mdanas5221/myquerytool/README.md

 ## 🎯 Project Goal

-The goal of MyQueryTool is to make discovering AI tools easier and faster.
+The goal of myquerytool is to make discovering AI tools easier and faster.

 Instead of manually searching through multiple websites, users can describe what they need and discover relevant AI tools through a simple search experience.

-MyQueryTool aims to make the process of finding, exploring and choosing AI tools faster and easier.
+myquerytool aims to make the process of finding, exploring and choosing AI tools faster and easier.

 ---

 ## 🚧 Future Plans

-MyQueryTool is continuously evolving based on real user feedback.
+myquerytool is continuously evolving based on real user feedback.

 Planned features include: